flipacholas/Architecture-of-consoles/articles/xbox-360.Rmd.md

 This time (_pun intended_), the new attack expects the user to extract the contents of the NAND (a.k.a produce a dump) and use an automated script that merges console-unique information from the dump with a generic image of the system `2.0.1888` (the first revision of the operating system).

-The get past the second-stage bootloader checks (which compares the update counter from the eFuses with the updates installed), the crafted firmware needs to match the value of the eFuses' counter.
+To get past the second-stage bootloader checks (which compares the update counter from the eFuses with the updates installed), the crafted firmware needs to match the value of the eFuses' counter.
 Yet, it's not that simple to tweak, as the counter in NAND is signed (with HMAC) using the CPU key `r cite("anti_piracy-timing_qa")`, and the CPU key can't be extracted if the Xbox 360 is running a patched firmware...

 Well, for manufacturing purposes, the motherboard exposes **Serial Peripheral Interface** (SPI) pins to write and read from NAND; and POST pins that output different values representing the current state of the boot process.
 It so happens that during the eFuses validation (implemented with C's `memcmp()`), the comparison is done on a byte basis.
 Most importantly, during each comparison, successful matches always take **0.22 ms** to complete and failed ones take **0.21 ms** `r cite("operating_system-renard")`.